// Tools

 Scopes

 Scopes control which API operations the key is authorized to perform.
+The router accepts exactly four scope values; any other value is rejected with HTTP 400 unknown scope.
 Pass multiple scopes as a comma-separated list to --scopes.
+See also Authentication for the canonical scope reference.

 Scope Description